JanHerca/urantiapedia/output/wikijs/en/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project.md

 <figure id="Figure_19" class="image urantiapedia">
 <img src="/image/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project/image19.png">
-<figcaption><b>Figure 19. <b><em> A closer look at the insert in Figure 12.
+<figcaption><b>Figure 19. </b><em> A closer look at the insert in Figure 12.
 The Path Profile compiled during the scan of Line 1 shows features from left to right of the two ridges, the main scarp, the top of the hill and a slight scarp on the back of the hill (-1500m) ending with the lowest point, probably a river bed bottom (below -1600 m).
 [South is to the right.]
 (Photo by Axel Schoeller) </em></figcaption>
 </figure>

 First of all, let’s turn to Sumerian writings.
 In _Enki and the New World Order_ we are told that one of the ways Lord Enki got around his island paradise was by water.
 His mode of transportation is by an oar-propelled barge, which is evidently capable of navigating the river as well as a complex of canals and smaller waterways in the great marshes.

-Next, the Bible prominently mention a river associated with the Garden of Eden in Genesis 2:10: “Now a river flowed out of Eden to water the garden; and from there it divided and became four rivers.”
+Next, the Bible prominently mention a river associated with the Garden of Eden in [Genesis 2:10](/en/Bible/Genesis/2#v10): “Now a river flowed out of Eden to water the garden; and from there it divided and became four rivers.”
 The prophet Ezekiel also spoke of seeing a river flowing from below the Temple in a vision, which happens to coincide with the location I propose—below the mound:

 > “The man brought me back to the entrance to the temple, and I saw water coming out from under the threshold of the temple toward the east (for the temple faced east).
 The water was coming down from under the south side of the temple, south of the altar.
 He then brought me out through the north gate and led me around the outside to the outer gate facing east, and the water was tricking from the south side.” ([Ezekiel 47:1-2 NIV](/en/Bible/Ezekiel/47#v1))

 <figure id="Figure_20" class="image urantiapedia">
 <img src="/image/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project/image20.png">
-<figcaption><b>Figure 20. <b><em> (opposite) The great river that flowed “East of Eden” through the “peninsular neck” to the mainland and thence across the lowlands of Mesopotamia to the sea beyond.
+<figcaption><b>Figure 20. </b><em> (opposite) The great river that flowed “East of Eden” through the “peninsular neck” to the mainland and thence across the lowlands of Mesopotamia to the sea beyond.
 (Described in Ezekiel 47:1-2 and _The _Urantia Book.
 From the author’s collection) </em></figcaption>
 </figure>

 Not only do we find a river mentioned in _Enki and the World Order_ and the Bible, but also in the Urantia text: